siffland/analogue_duo_convert_images/README.md

 - Python 3.10+
 - PIL / Pillow image library

-## Conversion Process
+## Conversion Process for HuCard and CD Games

-For each input image:

-1. Lookup CRC by matching filename to game title in XML
+For each game listed in the XML data file:

-2. Skip image if no CRC found
+### Match Game Title to Image File:
+  - For HuCard games, match the game title directly from the XML to the image file names in the input directory.
+  - For CD games, if there's only one .bin file associated with the game, use its CRC.
+If there are multiple .bin files, select the CRC of the file named "(Track 02)" or "(Track 2)".

+### Skip Image if No Match Found:
+  - If no matching image file is found for a game title, or if no appropriate CRC value is found, skip the image.

+### Image Resizing:
-3. Resize image to 165 pixels tall, maintaining aspect ratio
+  - Resize the matched image to a height of 165 pixels while maintaining the aspect ratio.

+### Convert Image to RGBA Mode:
-4. Convert to RGBA mode
+  - Convert the image to RGBA mode to ensure it has a consistent format for processing.

+### Write Pixel Data to Custom Binary Format:
-5. Write pixel data to custom binary format
+  - Process the pixel data of the image and write it to a custom binary format as per the requirements of the target system or application.

-6. Save converted image as "{crc}.bin"
+### Save the Converted Image:
+  - Save the converted image file with the name format "{crc}.bin", where {crc} is the CRC value extracted from the XML data file.

 ## Threading